-The amounts due to non-controlling interests and a related company are unsecured, interest-free and have no fixed terms of repayment.
+The amounts due to the immediate holding company, non-controlling interests and a related company are unsecured, interest-free and have no fixed terms of repayment.

 The shareholder of the related company is one of the directors of the Company.